-This records ranks among the more expensive 45s, if you find it on ebay, a collector fair or something like this.
+This record ranks among the more expensive 45s, if you find it on ebay, a collector fair or something like this.
 Lucky are those who found it left alone in a box of other 45s at a flea market.
 The highest price I saw was 455 USD.
 However, the late and great Alden Holloway died at the very beginning of this year and gone is the chance now to interview him about his musical career.

 The late 1950s saw Holloway releasing the records he is best remembered for today.
-Being previously a stonehard Country musician, he now tried his hand at Rock'n'Roll.
-Holloway and his band, now called "The Tri City Playboys," cut "Loving Is My Business" (written by Holloway) and "Chiquita" probably 1958 in their home state Washington.
-They sent the tapes again to a custom pressing service, this time Starday's Package Deal.
-It was released on Starday 714 around June 1958 and I assume, there weren't much more than 1000 copies pressed.
-The second single is definetly Holloway's claim to fame, at least in the Rockabilly collectors scene.
+Being previously a stone hard country musician, he now tried his hand at rock'n'roll.
+Holloway and his band, now called Tri City Boys, cut "Loving Is My Business" (written by Holloway) and "Chiquita" probably in 1958 in their home state Washington.
+They sent the tapes again to a custom pressing service, this time Starday Records in Houston, Texas.
+It was released on Starday 714 around June 1958 and I assume, there weren't much more than 1.000 copies pressed.
+His next single definetly became Holloway's claim to fame, at least in the rockabilly collectors scene.
 "Blast Off" b/w "Swinging the Rock" (Dixie 45-2020) are two great guitar driven rockers from 1959.
 The lead guitarist on both songs was to all acounts Holloway.

-There are a couple of more songs in the Country style but I have no other details about them.
-For the next decades, Holloway kept on performing in the Tri-City area of Kennewick, Pasco, and Richland but also had regular day jobs, for example working at the Hanford Nuclear Reservation and the Alaska pipelines.
+For the next decades, Holloway kept on performing in the Tri-City area of Kennewick, Pasco, and Richland with personal gigs as well as radio and TV appearances.
+Nevertheless, to suppot his family, he held down regular day jobs, for example working at the Hanford Nuclear Reservation and the Alaska pipelines.
 He appeared with such stars as Little Jimmy Dickens, Porter Waggoner, among others and also continued to record.
-On the private side, he had two children with his wife.
+He had his own recording studio in the basement of his house and in the second part of the 1960s, he released two 45s on the Big Sound label.

 On January 1, 2013, Alden "Shorty" Holloway passed away at Kadlec Medical Center.
 He was 87 years old.
+Holloway is buried at Sunset Memorial Gardens in Richland, Washington.

 Discography